How much Social Security will I get? A step-by-step guide

 Determine your primary insurance amount (PIA)

 If the total above is not a multiplier of $.10, the SSA will round down the amount to the next-lowest multiplier of $.10.
 The SSA sets a maximum amount available to recipients each month, and this amount can vary from one year to the next.
-For 2020, someone filing at age 70 can receive up to $3,790 a month, while someone filing at full retirement age caps out at $3,011.
-If you begin filing at age 62 in 2020, you’ll only be able to receive up to $2,265.
+For 2021, someone filing at age 70 can receive up to $3,895 a month, while someone filing at full retirement age caps out at $3,148.
+If you begin filing at age 62 in 2021, your benefit may be reduced to as low as $2,203 per month.

 Adjust for your claiming age